Boy Meets Girl (Tholiprema Katha): Production

 Vasanth Dayakar, who previously worked for Bommarillu Bhaskar and Srikanth Addala, made his directorial debut with this film.
 Malayali actress Nikhita Anil made her Telugu debut with this film.

 Reception

 A critic from The Times of India wrote that "Director Vasanth Dayakar handles the subject well though the comedy sometimes goes haywire.
 The artistes live their roles, thanks also to the cinematography".
-A critic from 123Telugu said that "On the whole, Tholi Prema Katha (Boy Meets Girl) is just another ordinary love story.
-Few comedy scenes will surely go well with the youngsters".
-A critic from Indiaglitz said that "A second-rate rom-com with nothing exciting".